 \section{An FCCS rule for multi-dimensional integrals}

-The direct application of the tensor product version of a conventional 1D rule to the multi-dimensional problem \eqref{highDoscIntegralEq} will give very poor results as $d$ or $k$ increases, first because of the high oscillation and second because of the curse of dimensionality.
+The direct application of the tensor product version of a conventional 1D rule to the multi-dimensional problem \eqref{highDoscIntegralEq} will give very poor results as $d$ or $k$ increases, firstly because of the high oscillation and secondly because of the curse of dimensionality.
 The difficulty is illustrated by the following simple example. \begin{example} Suppose the integral \eqref{highDoscIntegralEq} is approximated by the tensor product of the 1d Clenshaw-Curtis rule \eqref{CC}, using $n+1$ points in each coordinate direction, so that the integrand is evaluated at $N := (n+1)^d$ points.
 Then, in the special case $f(\by) = 1$ and $\ba = (1, 0, 0, \ldots, 0)^\top$, the error is

 where $P^n$ denotes the polynomial interpolant at $n+1$ Clenshaw-Curtis points in 1d (i.e. the operator $Q^\ell$ in \eqref{ChebyshevExpansion1D}, with $n_\ell$ replaced by $n$).
-Using \eqref{noteestimate1}, the error estimate for this is $k^{p}\, n^{-p} = k^p \, \mathcal{O}(N^{-p/d})$ for any $p$. \end{example} We alleviate problem of growth with respect to $k$ by adopting the Filon approach described above.
-Then, to reduce the effect of dimension (encapsulated in the $N^{-p/d}$ estimate), we approximate \eqref{highDoscIntegralEq} by replacing $\hf$ in \eqref{highDoscIntegralEq1} by its Smolyak {interpolant} $\cQ^{r,d} \hf$ defined as follows.
+The error estimate for this is $k^{p}\, n^{-p} = k^p \, \mathcal{O}(N^{-p/d})$ for any $p$. \end{example} We alleviate the problem of growth with respect to $k$ by adopting the Filon approach described above.
+Then, to reduce the effect of dimension (encapsulated in the $N^{-p/d}$ term), we approximate \eqref{highDoscIntegralEq} by replacing $\hf$ in \eqref{highDoscIntegralEq1} by its Smolyak {interpolant} $\cQ^{r,d} \hf$ defined as follows.